 2024 PNT Symposium

-Our 18th annual PNT symposium will be held Monday, October 28th and Tuesday, October 29th.
-Once again this year, the symposium will be held in-person in the Kavli Auditorium at the SLAC National Laboratory above the Stanford University campus.
+Once again this year, the symposium was held in-person in the Kavli Auditorium at the SLAC National Laboratory above the Stanford University campus.
+We also live-streamed presentations via Zoom and video for those participants who could not, or preferred not to attend in person.

 2024 PNT Symposium Speakers

-As is our tradition, we are inviting a variety of prominent US and international academic, business and government leaders to speak on their PNT related research and development efforts.
-Invitees include US Government representatives; Industry representatives, Academic representatives and a few invitees with a unique PNT perspective.
-A list of this year’s invited speakers will be posted here soon.
+On Day 2 of the symposium, we invited a variety of prominent US and international academic, business and government leaders to speak on their PNT related research and development efforts.
+Invitees included US Government representatives, Industry representatives, academic representatives and a few speakers with a unique PNT perspective.
+Click here to skip down to the table of this year's invited speakers towards the bottom of this page.

 2024 PNT Symposium Attendees